Loxe-Inc/F7-OS-Dev-Eco-PAB-Logging/README.md

 # PAB Container Log Processor

+## Background
+The PAB is a great utility for automating interactions with the blockchain based on HTTP requests.
+It provides a mechanism to run code on chain but also have that code available for off-chain calculation and determination if a transactions will succeed.
+It also allows for lookups on the blockchain to be done without transactions or without the use of a 3rd party service like blockfrost.

+## This repository
 This repository contains a docker-compose.yml file, a fluentd directory, and a few unnecesary but helpful other things to be explained in a moment.

+### Set up dependencies
 Before working in this repository is that you should have a running node,chain-index,wallet-server,and PAB.
 If you do not have any of these, we can help with the first 3.
 1. You can use our repo on docker hub for the node:
   1. `loxeinc/node` this container is useful because it helps with running a system contained in a docker compose bundle.
 The user for this container is 1001:1002